priyankamadhwal/IndoorsGPS/README.md

 <details>
   <summary><b>Runtime permissions</b></summary>
   <br />
-  Android M (API 23) introduced runtime permissions, letting user to allow or deny any permission at runtime.
-This application uses ACCESS_FINE_LOCATION permission for location services and ACCESS_BACKGROUND_LOCATION permission (for Android 10 and above).<br/><br />
+  Android M (API 23) introduced runtime permissions, letting user to allow or deny any permission at runtime.<br />
+  To use location services, this application uses ACCESS_FINE_LOCATION permission and ACCESS_BACKGROUND_LOCATION permission (Android Q and above).<br/><br />
   <b><u>Our solution:</u></b><br />
   For granting each and every permission, long and tedious code is required.
 So, to overcome this, we are using <b>Dexter</b> library which simplifies the process of requesting runtime permissions.
   <br /><br />